elixir-no-nels/nels-docs/docs/about.md

 	This part of the page is still under construction

 ## How safe and secure are data in NeLS?
-The NeLS storage layer has built in redundancy against data loss due to hardware failure at disk and server levels.
+The NeLS storage layer has built-in redundancy against data loss due to hardware failure at disk and server levels.

-The StoreBioinfo storage layer is protected against data loss by both hardware redundancy mechanisms and snapshot feature, as well as periodic (quarterly) independent backup to a tape robot system situated in a separate fire protected zone.
+The StoreBioinfo storage layer is also protected against data loss by both hardware redundancy mechanisms and snapshot feature, as well as periodic (quarterly) independent backup to a tape robot system situated in a separate fire protected zone.

 !!! note